s-espinosa/portal/README.md

 ### Next

 * Refactor SessionsController to use CensusUser instead of using User directly.
+* Allow instructors to select the cohort they're teaching (flock) from dropdown and persist from their dashboard.
+* Create rake task to import students from a cohort.
 * Allow instructors to create scores for student submissions (numeric and notes)
+* Add authentication/authorization for Instructor namespaced routes.
+* Add ability for students to see current assignments.
+* Add ability for students to see scores.
+* Add ability for students to submit an assignment URL.
+* Add column for production URL for student submissions.
 * Create means to import a list of cohorts from Census
 * Allow instructors to import a cohort of students from Census